What to do in a Psychiatric Crisis in Kentucky

 Kentucky Revised Statute

-To learn more about the Kentucky Revised Statute concerning Mental Inquest Warrants (MIW)
+The complete text of the Kentucky Revised Statute dealing with Mental Inquest Warrants (MIW)

 Below is the download link for the Advanced Directive for Mental Health Treatment